Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Connections with generalized probabilistic theories

-In \cite{Spekkens19}, by leveraging arguments of \cite{Spekkens18}, it was shown that if a tomographically complete generalized probabilistic theory is such that $\mathcal E$ admits finitely many extremal points, then there exists such a bound $b(G)$, and the analysis of \cite{Spekkens18} also suggests that a similar bound holds if the set of states $\Omega$ has finitely many extremal points.
-However, this bound which is the number of extremal points of the polytope defined in the ``Characterization P1 of the noncontextual measurement-assignment polytope" of \cite{Spekkens18}, depends on the set $\mathcal E$ and does not have a clear behavior as the number of extremal points of $\mathcal E$ grows --- it could in principle diverge.
+In~\cite{Spekkens19}, by leveraging arguments of~\cite{Spekkens18}, it was shown that if a tomographically complete generalized probabilistic theory is such that $\mathcal E$ admits finitely many extremal points, then there exists such a bound $b(G)$, and the analysis of~\cite{Spekkens18} also suggests that a similar bound holds if the set of states $\Omega$ has finitely many extremal points.
+However, this bound which is the number of extremal points of the polytope defined in the ``Characterization P1 of the noncontextual measurement-assignment polytope" of~\cite{Spekkens18}, depends on the set $\mathcal E$ and does not have a clear behavior as the number of extremal points of $\mathcal E$ grows --- it could in principle diverge.
 For fixed $\mathcal V$, however, the upper bound $\dim(\mathcal V)^2$ of \cref{corollary:DimSimplex} remains constant for arbitrary choice of $(\Omega,\mathcal E)$, even with infinitely many extremal points.

-We now turn to applying the results of \cite{Spekkens19} to the original framework of this \doc{}.
-In \cite{Spekkens19}, an argument is given about the need for so-called ``dimension mismatches".
-This useful argument can be rephrased in our setup as a proof that the lower bound $\dim(\mainr)$ in \cref{th:CardinalityBounds} is not always tight, i.e.\ there exist \resources{} that admit a Riemann integrable classical model with minimal ontic state space cardinality
+We now turn to applying the results of~\cite{Spekkens19} to the original framework of this \doc{}.
+In~\cite{Spekkens19}, an argument is given about the need for so-called ``dimension mismatches''.
+This useful argument can be rephrased in our setup as a proof that the lower bound $\dim(\mainr)$ in \cref{th:CardinalityBounds} is not always tight, i.e., there exist \resources{} that admits a Riemann integrable \vgrSC{classical}\vgr{operationally noncontextual ontological} model with minimal ontic state space cardinality

-While not always tight, it is easy to see from the simplex-embeddability criterion of \cite{Spekkens19} that there exist \resources{} such that the lower bound in \cref{th:CardinalityBounds} is saturated.
-These considerations raise the open question of whether the upper bound $\dim(\mainr)^2$ in \cref{th:CardinalityBounds} is tight, i.e.\ whether there exist \resources{} such that the minimal ontic space has cardinality $\dim(\mainr)^2$.
+While not always tight, it is easy to see from the simplex-embeddability criterion of~\cite{Spekkens19} that there exist \resources{} such that the lower bound in \cref{th:CardinalityBounds} is saturated.
+These considerations raise the open question of whether the upper bound $\dim(\mainr)^2$ in \cref{th:CardinalityBounds} is tight, i.e., whether there exist \resources{} such that the minimal ontic space has cardinality $\dim(\mainr)^2$.